redhat-developer/kam/docs/journey/day1/prerequisites/gitlab_access_token_steps.md

-# How to retrieve a GitHub access token.
+# How to retrieve a GiLab access token.

 #### First log into your GitLab account, and click on the user menu.